 (Arrangements by Christian Chevalier & Francois Cahen & Tuca)

 Awesome album title.
 Her last record, produced in France, was a pretty trippy disc, reflecting the eclectic vibe of the early '70s while making the most of the orchestral sleekness and precision of her Gallic hosts.
 On the front and back covers, Tuca is made up in Hammer horror-movie glam, and the record is about as weird inside as out...
 Her voice is as husky as ever, but finds a nice match with the swelling, sometimes challenging arrangements, sophisticated stuff but also with touches of the avantnik tone of Brazilian tropicalia ala Rogerio Duprat.
-I've only heard this one in bits and pieces, but I'd say it's probably her most accessible album and certainly the most in need of CD reissue.
+I've only heard this one in bits and pieces, but I'd say it's probably her most accessible album and certainly the most in need of modern-day reissue.
 C'mon, powers that be, what are you waiting for?